-In spite of advancements in research, there is still a plethora of unwarranted criticism and scrutiny for the application of a Ketogenic Diet, especially in juvenile and elderly populations.
-It is unfortunate that ignorance by both the general public and medical professionals alike only further mask the vast and immense benefits that the Ketogenic Diet has to offer.
-Unbeknownst to many, even infants, immediately upon birth, can adopt a Ketogenic metabolic state.
-As such, a mother’s breastmilk mimics the nutrient profile associated with a Ketogenic Diet, including an increased Medium Chain Triglyceride (MCT) content.
-Furthermore, these infants, whom are exclusively breast-fed, will indeed remain in a Ketogenic-state.
-More notably, the foundational and landmark studies which originally demonstrated the high-efficacy of the Ketogenic Diet for treatment of epileptic seizures were performed in hundreds of children.
-The efficacy of the Ketogenic Diet in epileptic patients prompted further investigations for controlling seizures induced by hypoglycemia in Type 1 Diabetic patients.
+In spite of advancements in research, there is still a plethora of unwarranted criticism and scrutiny for the application of a ketogenic diet, especially in juvenile and elderly populations.
+It is unfortunate that ignorance by both the general public and medical professionals alike only further mask the vast and immense benefits that the ketogenic diet has to offer.
+Unbeknownst to many, even infants, immediately upon birth, can adopt a ketogenic metabolic state.
+As such, a mother’s breast milk mimics the nutrient profile associated with a ketogenic diet, including an increased Medium Chain Triglyceride (MCT) content.
+Furthermore, these infants, whom are exclusively breast-fed, will indeed remain in a ketogenic-state.
+More notably, the foundational and landmark studies which originally demonstrated the high-efficacy of the ketogenic diet for children and the treatment of epileptic seizures were performed in hundreds of children.
+The efficacy of the ketogenic diet in epileptic patients prompted further investigations for controlling seizures induced by hypoglycemia in Type 1 Diabetic patients.
 A case study, performed notably, in a juvenile, Type 1 Diabetic patient, was able to mitigate glycemic complications and improve biomarkers (e.g. Diabetic Ketoacidosis, HbA1C) associated with Type 1 Diabetes, in addition to marketed improvements in motor skills in addition to the alleviation of seizures.

 2. Dressler, A., Reithofer, E., Trimmel-Schwahofer, P., Klebermasz, K., Prayer, D., Kasprian, G., Feucht, M. (2010).
 Brief Communication: Type 1 diabetes and epilepsy: Efficacy and safety of the ketogenic diet.
 Epilepsia, 1086-1089.